Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Before diving into specific tools, here's what matters most when you're shopping on a budget:

-- Free plan generosity — How much can you actually do without paying?
-Some free plans are fully functional; others are glorified demos.
+- Free plan generosity — How much can you really do without paying?
+Some free plans are fully functional; others are just demos.

 - Per-user pricing — A tool that's $5/user/month gets expensive fast when your team grows from 5 to 25.